Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-secrets/README.md

 - `azure.keyvault.secret-service-version`
    - The valid secret-service-version value can be found [here][version_link].
    - This property is optional, if property not set, the property will be filled with the latest value.
+- `cli-credentials-enabled` enables the Azure Cli for authentication.
+The property is optional, and is false by default.
 ```
 azure.keyvault.enabled=true
 azure.keyvault.uri=put-your-azure-keyvault-uri-here